The best 10 problem solving Tips for Diesel Engines

 Engine hard to start

-Listed below are the reasons for the hard to start
+Listed below are the reasons for the hard-to-start

 • Low Starting air pressure

-• Main air starting valve malfunctioning.
+• The main air starting valve is malfunctioning.

 • Stuck starting valve in the cylinder head.

-• Ingress of water into combustion chamber due to leaky cylinder head causing hydraulic lock and restricting the movement during starting.
+• Ingress of water into the combustion chamber due to leaky cylinder head causing hydraulic lock and restricting the movement during starting.

 • Air in the fuel system